Purdue-CS193/homework-0-AshGupta4/index.md

 Some things that I like about CS193:

-- I like that it doesn't affect my GPA
 - I like that I have an entire week for the homework 👀
 - I like that I can meet other people through this course
 - I like that I have no midterms or exams for this class 🙌🏽